suhaotian/3-tips-make-next-more-stable-demo/3-tips-make-nextjs-app-more-stable.md

 }
 ```

-> Note: Add `{cache: 'no-cache'}` to disable cache for our testing purpose
+> **Note**: `{cache: 'no-cache'}` is added to disable caching for testing purposes.

-The idea here is: What if the API error, and we will get an crashed page:
+The concern here is: what happens if the API fetch encounters an error?
+This could lead to a crashed page.

 ![error](error.png)

-The API example code with express.js:
+The example code uses Express.js to simulate an API:

 ```ts
 import express from 'express';